John Henry

 Director, Trial Advocacy Programs

 John Henry is a 1999 graduate of Loyola Law School.
 During his time at Loyola, John spent two years as a member of the Byrne Trial Advocacy Team, where he and his teammates won the Georgetown White Collar Crime Invitational, the National Trial Competition regional competition, and competed in the final round of that national competition.
 After graduation, John began his coaching career, leading teams to several regional and national championships.
-In addition to coaching, John works as a Deputy District Attorney in Riverside County, where he supervises the gang and homicide units.
+In addition to coaching, John worked as a Deputy District Attorney in Riverside County, where he supervised the gang and homicide units.
+John now serves as the Director of the Trial Advocacy Programs at Loyola.
 John and his wife Kamaria are the proud parents of two children.

 Roxanna Manuel